 You may want to study hard for your SAT; the typical score of applicants to U of Redlands is 1,085.
 You may want to invest in an ACT prep course before you take the exam because the average ACT score is 24.
 Take a deeper dive and find out how well U of Redlands ranks in other categories.

 It's hard to find a better school than Humboldt State University if you wish to pursue Natural Resource Management as a major.
 Students who have fun with a more slow-paced life will appreciate the school's setting in the small town of Arcata, California.

 Any student pursuing a degree in Natural Resource Management needs to take a look at Oregon State University.
-The location in a main city is wonderful for young people seeking out considerable options for social networking, excitement, and discovery.
+With over 20,000 students, this school is among the largest schools in the U.S..

 Every student who is interested in Natural Resource Management has to check out California State University - Bakersfield.
 Placed in Bakersfield, California, this school is a very good choice for students who enjoy the thrill of a substantial city.

 Campus safety a concern?
 You are going to be happy to know that this school is known for a low crime rate.
 Don't worry if you're not from California, you aren't going to feel as if you're out of place at this school.
 About 1.7% of undergraduates come from another state.
 Where is California State University - Bakersfield doing the best?
 Check out all the school's rankings.